This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 2. Parameters of Lettering Outline

-6 - Choose outline type for lettering in the "Characters box" (Picture No. 3 above).
-Default setting is "Sample" outline, Single Stitch.
+6 - Choose the outline type for lettering in the "Characters" box (Picture No. 3 above).
+The default setting is "Sample" outline, Single Stitch.

 Click the "Outline" icon to switch to the page containing the parameters of outlines (Picture No. 13).